|

 "famous warrior."

-(Líadáin): Variant of Irish/Gaelic Líadan, meaning
+spelling of Irish Gaelic Líadan, meaning

 "grey lady."